BlockScience/MSML/research_notes/WIP Multi-Processing.md

 - The following research note deals with research into what multi-processing paradigms exist in Python and which ones might serve MSML and cadCAD the best

+## Past Exploration

+- There has been use of `Ray` in the past in the fork of cadCAD called radCAD
+- `Ray` shares the same underlying api at the `multiprocessing` module but can be distributed and scaled
+- In the past, we have struggled with the time taken for pickling and unpickling which has hurt performance time

+## Primary Objectives of Multi-Processing

+- Provide a way to parallelize simulations
+- Speed up the simulation process significantly
+- Provide a simple interface to use and debug

+## Secondary Objectives

+- Allow for ease of debugging simulations
+- Allow for distribution to multiple machines automatically
+- Easily support cloud runs of the multi-processing

 ## Appendix

 ### ChatGPT Response 1